YinHK-gameDev/unity-learn/physics/collider/README.md

 Static colliders can interact with dynamic colliders but since they don’t have a Rigidbody, they don’t move in response to collisions.

+A Static collider is a collider that has **no associated Rigidbody** or **ArticulationBody** (that is, there is **no Rigidbody or ArticulationBody on the associated GameObject**), and therefore **doesn’t respond to simulated physics forces**.
+Other colliders **can collide with Static colliders**, but **Static colliders don’t move in response to collisions**.

+The only way to move a static collider at run time is via the Transform.
+However, in most cases you should not do this.
+The physics system cannot immediately take Transform-led movement into consideration while calculating physics updates, and you might see unintended side-effects if you move a static collider via the Transform.
+Instead, you should only use Static colliders for collider geometry that does not move at run time.

 > A static collider is a GameObject that has a Collider but **no Rigidbody**.
 For motionless gameobject(**死物**), its collider is static collider(**no rigid body**)

 ### Dynamic colliders